 For Example, Researchers are interested in how computer scientists view a new piece of software.
 They conducted a survey and found many computer scientists didn’t respond or finish.

-Researchers found that the respondents believe the software is excellent and high-quality after receiving the data.
-However, they discover that they receive mainly unfavorable criticism after releasing the new software to the full population of computer scientists.
+Researchers found that the respondents believed the software was excellent and high-quality after receiving the data.
+However, they discovered that they received mainly unfavorable criticism after releasing the new software to the full population of computer scientists.